craighead-diocesan-school/3-iteration/instructions/4-test-factorial.md

 ## Task

-Create a program that asks teh user for a number and then gives them the factorial.
+Create a program that asks the user for a number and then gives them the factorial.

-## Example
+## Examples

-> Number to factorial: 5
+`Number to factorial:` 5

-> Factorial: 120
+`Factorial: 120`

+---

+`Number to factorial:` 3

+`Factorial: 6`